 Step 3: Optimize your content

-After you are done with doing competitive analysis, it is time for you to start optimizing your content.
+After you are done with doing a competitive analysis, it is time for you to start optimizing your content.

 Use the checklist that you have gathered from Step 2 and the suggestions provided in Content Intelligence to optimize your content.